 The Tobii 4C was purchased from Tobii Dynavox directly for about $160 in early 2019.
 The price jumped to $229 recently, though the reason isn’t clear.
 I initially purchased this device based on the announcement that a team at Microsoft launched eye tracking technology in the latest Windows 10 release.

-The second Tobii Dynavox device I used was the i-12+.
+The second Tobii Dynavox device I tried was the i-12+.
 I was evaluated for a speech generation device by a local speech language pathologist (SLP).
 Upon initial inspection, it seemed like a great device.

 Once the grueling insurance process was complete, I received the device with all the accessories, including a rugged mount for the wheelchair.